fortio/fortio/README.md

   -n int
         Run for exactly this number of calls instead of duration.
 Default (0) is to use duration (-t).
 Default is 1 when used as grpc ping count.
-  -p string
+  -nc-dont-stop-on-eof
+        in netcat (nc) mode, don't abort as soon as remote side closes -p string
         List of pXX to calculate (default "50,75,90,99,99.9") -payload string